 We are authorized to borrow up to \$10.0 billion under our U.S. commercial paper program.
 As of December 31, 2010, we had \$341 million of commercial paper outstanding, with an average interest rate of 0.18% and a weighted average maturity of 14 days.
 The amount of commercial paper outstanding in 2011 is expected to fluctuate.
-We also maintain a European commercial paper program under which we are authorized to borrow up to \pounds 1.0 billion in a variety of currencies, however no amounts were outstanding under this program as of December 31, 2010.
+We also maintain a European commercial paper program under which we are authorized to borrow up to €1.0 billion in a variety of currencies, however no amounts were outstanding under this program as of December 31, 2010.

 We maintain two credit agreements with a consortium of banks.
 One of these agreements provides revolving credit facilities of \$1.5 billion, and expires on April 14, 2011.
 Interest on any amounts we borrow under this facility would be charged at 90-day LIBOR plus a percentage determined by quotations from Markit Group Ltd. for our 1-year credit default swap spread, subject to certain minimum rates and maximum rates based on our public debt ratings from Standard & Poor's and Moody's.
-If our public debt ratings are A / A2 or above, the minimum applicable margin is 0.50% and the maximum applicable margin is 1.00% and the maximum applicable margin is 2.50%.
+If our public debt ratings are A / A2 or above, the minimum applicable margin is 0.50% and the maximum applicable margin is 1.50%; if our public debt ratings are lower than A / A2, the minimum applicable margin is 1.00% and the maximum applicable margin is 2.50%.